-Graduate degrees for students in the Graduate School of Arts and Sciences or the School of Engineering are conferred by the Board of Trustees in February, May, and August.
+Graduate degrees and certificates for students in the Graduate School of Arts and Sciences and the School of Engineering are conferred in February, May, and August.
 Instructions for applying for graduation, information about surveys and additional requirements, and guidelines for preparing and submitting a thesis or dissertation are provided below.

 Graduate Student Services and academic departments reserve the right to remove from the degree list the names of candidates who have not met degree requirements.
-Our office will communicate with you and your department in such cases.
+Graduate Student Services will communicate with you and your department in such cases.

 Applying for Graduation

-- Generate your Graduate Degree Sheet.
-Please review the instructions on the degree sheet before submitting.
+- Generate your Graduate Degree Sheet or Recommendation for Award of Certificate.
+Please review the instructions before submitting.

-- From your SIS home page, enter your name as you want it printed on your diploma, and the address where you would like it mailed; use the pencil icons to add or update this information with the "Diploma" label.
+- From your SIS home page, enter your name as you want it printed on your diploma or certificate, and the address where you would like it mailed; use the pencil icons to add or update this information with the "Diploma" label.